Tips for Experiencing Pasadena

 Some of the best travel memories involve a spiritual experience—from a Temazcal in Tulum to a sound bath in Joshua Tree.
 Oftentimes people retreat to the mountains, there’s something about nature and altitude that clears the noise.
 The desert is another mecca for the metaphysical-minded, where orphic beauty reveals itself the moment you open your third eye.

-Just Float is a spa that specializes in flotation therapy, you’l find large private tanks filled with warm water and lots and lots of salt to make you float.
-The tank shields you from outside noise and light, after five minutes lights and ambient music playing inside the tank switch off.
+Just Float is a spa that specializes in flotation therapy, you’ll find large private tanks filled with warm water and lots and lots of salt to make you float.
+The tank shields you from outside noise and light, after five minutes lights and ambient music playing inside the tank will switch off.
 At this point the water is the same temperature as your body, without light or sound you feel as if you are floating in space.
 Your first float costs about $40.
 More→

-Hike to Echo Mountain and Inspiration Point
+Hike to Echo Mountain

 Hike to the Bridge to Nowhere

 For the more advanced hiker, The Bridge to Nowhere is worth looking into.
 The trail straddles and crosses the San Gabriel River, which provides several opportunities to swim, eventually leading to a random bridge in the middle of a canyon that has no purpose.
 It was built in the 1920s for a highway that was meant to cross the San Gabriels, during construction of the highway, a storm and subsequent flood ruined much of the work and the project was abandoned.

 The Desert Garden is officially the most Instafamous spot at The Huntington.
 The gorgeous botanical garden is over 100 years old, featuring elusive desert flora and is one of the largest collections of succulents in the world.
 Website→